 Let's hope there's a patch.
 Thanks Louis Wu.

 Last Wednesday we noted Matt Slagle's review of Halo for the PC platform, which contained a number of not-so-nice things about the game we all know and love, as well as some minor inaccuracies that cast doubt on the amount of due diligence applied by Mr. Slagle in writing the review.
 Shishka emailed him, as well as many others, and received a reply that the article would be corrected.
+Nearly a week later, the old article is still up and has been picked up by the Seattle Post-Intelligencer in Microsoft's own background, as well as the San Fransisco Chronicle and many others.

 Two years ago, Microsoft's Xbox console debuted with its first must-have game, "Halo: Combat Evolved."